EmilSkaaning/DeepStruc/README.md

 @article{anker2020characterising,
-title={Characterising the atomic structure of mono-metallic nanoparticles from x-ray scattering data using conditional generative models}, author={Anker, Andy Sode and Kjær, Emil TS and Dam, Erik B and Billinge, Simon JL and Jensen, Kirsten MØ and Selvan, Raghavendra}, year={2020}}
+title={Characterising the atomic structure of mono-metallic nanoparticles from x-ray scattering data using conditional generative models}, author={Anker, Andy Sode and Kjær, Emil TS and Dam, Erik B and Billinge, Simon JL and Jensen, Kirsten MØ and Selvan, Raghavendra}, journal={16th international workshop on mining and learning with graphs under KDD2020 conference}
+year={2020}}
 ```